s-raji/House_Price_Prediction/README.md

-This project is from the kaggle competition listed in the link below: https://www.kaggle.com/c/house-prices-advanced-regression-techniques
+This project is from the kaggle competition listed in the link: https://www.kaggle.com/c/house-prices-advanced-regression-techniques